cottand/web-portfolio/src/assets/markdown/blog/CockroachDBDisasterRecovery.md

 And I had no backups.

+I was now fully in facepalm mode.
 So I decided to take a break right about... here.

 ## Disaster recovery

 This is not the first time I have lost Raft quorum: almost all Hashicorp products come with Raft included, so I have messed up Nomad for example.